Nispeon/Nispeon/README.md

 # Yo 😎

 Welcome aboard!
-The name's Julien, or Nispeon if you want to be friends, and this is my GitHub page ✨
+The name's Julien, or Nispeon if you want to be chums like that, and this is my GitHub page ✨

 ---
 ## Who am I ?